 For each major writing project, I create a file named “Unused Verbiage.”
 It is the destination for words, phrases and passages that I decide are inappropriate to my current endeavors, but which might prove useful later or in another piece of writing.
 These favored words can also facilitate your re-editing of a piece, such as when your editor or publisher requests insertion of some element you had deemed irrelevant.

 Through such files, I track snippets of my writing, without needing to save a large or duplicative file.
-In addition, I rename files with differing presentations of material, such as PFM elements that were too detailed for inclusion, but contain potentially useful information, i.e. RMS_EmpressofBrit_Orig_Description or Pearl_Wong_Orig_Shanghai_Story.
+Also, I rename files with similar material, such as RMS_EmpressofBrit_Orig_Description or Pearl_Wong_Orig_Shanghai_Story.
 Both of these files reside beside the completed manuscript of Prospect for Murder.
 I don’t know how they might help me achieve goals and objectives in the unpredictable future.
 Perhaps I might revisit those passages as I complete Pearl Wong’s story within the series’ fourth book, Yen for Murder.

 Wishing you the best in your creative endeavors,

 Jeanne Burrows-Johnson, author, consultant, and motivational speaker

 To learn more about the award-winning Natalie Seachrist Hawaiian Mysteries, including Murders of Conveyance [Winner, Fiction Adventure-Drama, 2019 New Mexico-Arizona Book Awards] and other projects, please drop in at my author’s website JeanneBurrows-Johnson.com.
 You’ll even find Island Recipes that might inspire your culinary creativity.